Face Verification Library

-The Face Verification Library is a portable C++ library for face verification.
+The Face Verification Library is a portable C++ library for face verification, designed for real-time processing on client devices (mobile and desktop).

-The SDK also has wrappers in the following languages:
+The SDK provides wrappers in the following languages:

 • C